 When you start planning a Disneyland vacation, it can be overwhelming.
 From booking your vacation to how to plan your days at the park, there are a lot of little details you are probably wondering about.
 Disneyland 101 will help get you on your way to a magical vacation.
-Today we are talking about where to park at Disneyland, Disneyland security, and the basic lay out of the Disneyland Resort.
+Today we are talking about Disneyland parking, Disneyland security, and the basics of buying tickets at Disneyland Resort.

 So you are planning your first visit to the Disneyland Resort!
 Congratulations!
 You are about to experience some amazing magical memories.
 Planning your first trip can be overwhelming, so I am going to share with you some things to know before you go.